On the Dynamical Stability and Instability of Parker Problem: Main results

-and $(\sigma,B)$ is given by \eqref{abjlj0}, where we have utilized the equilibrium state $s_e$ in Lagrangian coordinates $ \nabla_{\mathcal{A}}(P(\tilde{\rho})+\lambda |\tilde{M} |^2/2)= -\tilde{\rho}\tilde{g} e_3$ for \eqref{peturbationequation}, and denoted $\mathcal{A}=(I+\nabla \eta)^{-1}$, $I=(\delta_{ij})_{3\times 3}$ and $\mathcal{N}:=\lambda (\mathcal{N}_1+ \mathcal{N}_2)+\mathcal{N}_3+\mathcal{N}_4$.
+and $(\sigma,B)$ is given by \eqref{abjlj0}, where we have utilized the equilibrium state $s_e$ in Lagrangian coordinates $ \nabla_{\mathcal{A}}(P(\tilde{\rho})+\lambda |\tilde{M} |^2/2)= -\tilde{\rho}\tilde{g} e_3$ for \eqref{peturbationequation}, and denoted $\mathcal{A}^T=(I+\nabla \eta)^{-1}$, $I=(\delta_{ij})_{3\times 3}$ and $\mathcal{N}:=\lambda (\mathcal{N}_1+ \mathcal{N}_2)+\mathcal{N}_3+\mathcal{N}_4$.
 The associated initial and boundary conditions read as

-In this paper, we call the initial-boundary problem \eqref{peturbationequation}--\eqref{defineditcon} the transformed perturbation problem.
-Compared with the original perturbation problem \eqref{0103}--\eqref{0105}, the transformed perturbation problem enjoys {a fine energy structure}, so that one can establish the stabilizing effect of a horizontal magnetic field with the help of non-slip boundary condition by the energy method.
+In this paper, we call the initial-boundary problem \eqref{peturbationequation}--\eqref{defineditcon} the transformed {Parker problem}.
+Compared with the original {Parker problem} \eqref{0103}--\eqref{0105}, the transformed {Parker problem} enjoys {a fine energy structure}, so that one can establish the stabilizing effect of a horizontal magnetic field with the help of non-slip boundary condition by the energy method.